EthicalSource/hippocratic-license/content/adopters.md

 ## Adopters of the Hippocratic License

-To add your project as an adopter, simply [fill out this form](https://goo.gl/forms/9ypl1jTvoV5LGW2x2).
+To add your project to the list, [submit a pull request](https://github.com/ContributorCovenant/hippocratic-license/blob/release/README.md#adding-a-project-to-the-list-of-adopters "Hippocratic License source code").